-Dr Giustino Di Pretoro, Johnson & Johnson
+Domenico Annese, Johnson & Johnson

-Continuous manufacturing is data driven and by gaining this flood of information two topics become very important: process control and process monitoring.
-A vast amount of data has to be evaluated in order to control the process and to decide whether material can be collected or has to be rejected.
+So a large amount of data has to be evaluated in order to control the process and to decide whether material can be collected or has to be rejected.
+This fundamental shift is also a major challenge for the Quality Unit.
+The Quality Management System has to be adapted to also cover continuous processes.

 Regulating authorities, first of all the FDA, also encourage the transition from batch to continuous production.
 They expect an increase in product safety while equipment suppliers promote a decrease of production costs.
-But with a continuous mode of operation new and already answered questions raise:
+Pharmaceutical companies emphasis the savings of time and materials needed during the development and transfer phases.

 - How should a batch be defined?
 Is there a difference between lot and batch?

 - What are the prerequisites for the development of a continuous process?